Cavaliers–Warriors rivalry: 2015–16 season: Warriors' 73-win season, Cleveland's first title ends drought

-Finals for the ages

 The 2016 NBA Finals saw the Cavaliers and Warriors meet for the second straight season.
 The Warriors won Games 1 and 2 in Oakland quite convincingly before the series moved to Cleveland.
 While Cleveland won Game 3 at home in convincing fashion, the Warriors took Game 4 to set up a potential series-clincher at home.
 During the game, Draymond Green committed a flagrant foul on LeBron James.
 After reviewing the incident post-game, the league determined that the altercation warranted a flagrant 1 foul, which put Green over the NBA's flagrant foul limit and meant that he would be suspended for Game 5.

 Kyrie Irving and LeBron James both scored 41 points in Game 5 to stay alive on the road, becoming the first pair of teammates to score at least 40 points in a Finals game.
 Back in Cleveland, LeBron James continued his explosive scoring, tallying another 41-point game in a Game 6 rout of the Warriors that saw a dominating 31–9 opening sequence and a late-game ejection of Stephen Curry.
 James became the first player since Shaquille O'Neal to score over 40 points in back-to-back NBA Finals games.
+Curry was also the first player, also since O'Neal, to foul out in a Finals game.

 With the series shifting back to Oracle Arena for the championship decider, the Warriors and the Cavaliers were neck-and-neck for most of Game 7.
-Late in the 4th quarter, with the score tied 89–89, LeBron James made a memorable chasedown block on Andre Iguodala to save a go-ahead basket.
-Soon after, Kyrie Irving hit a 3-pointer over Stephen Curry to give Cleveland the lead, and they held on to win the game 93–89.
-This was Cleveland's first franchise title and made them first team in NBA Finals history to come back from a 3–1 deficit.
+With a little over a minute and fifty seconds left in the 4th quarter, and with the score tied 89–89, LeBron James made a memorable chase-down block on Andre Iguodala to save a go-ahead basket.
+Soon after, Kyrie Irving hit a 3-pointer over Stephen Curry to give Cleveland the lead, and Kevin Love locking down Curry.
+In the end, they held on to win the game 93–89.
+This was Cleveland's first franchise title and made them first team in NBA Finals history to come back from a 1–3 deficit.
 LeBron James became only the third player in NBA history to have a triple double in a Finals Game 7 and was unanimously voted Finals MVP after leading in all five categories of points, rebounds, assists, steals, and blocks.